raquo/Laminar/website/docs/documentation.md

 )
 ```

 If you use this `flatMap` method in IntelliJ IDEA, you'll be annoyed to find that it causes the IDE to incorrectly report a false type error, at least with Scala 2.
 Hopefully they'll fix that some day, but for now I added more specialized `flatMapStream` and `flatMapSignal` methods which use simpler types, and don't trigger the false error in the IDE.
-As another workaround, you can also use `onInput.compose(_.flatMap(...))` instead of `onInput.flatMap(...)`.
+As another workaround, you can also use `onInput(_.flatMap(...))` instead of `onInput.flatMap(...)`.